megamaz/Brainfuck_Interpreter_Python/README.md

 # Brainfuck interpreter in Python
 Does what it says, inteprets brainfuck using Python.
+This is unverified information (kinda), but afaik this is the fastest Python Interpreter for Brainfuck that exists on GitHub.
+If you have an interpreter that you think is faster, open an issue and I'll look into it.
+Use 23.12 minutes on the `mandlebrot.bf` as a baseline to see which is faster.

 Be sure to put put the brainfuck files in the `Brainfucks` folder